jac-oblong/JML/assembler/pic16f873a/README.md

 - `-o` can be used to specify the output file (default is `a.bin`).
   Example: `-o out.bin`
 - `-s` can be used to specify the size (number of words/instructions) the output file should be.
-Any space not filled by instructions will be automatically filled with `nop`.
 Example: `-s 2300` will write create a file of size `2300 * opcode-size`. `opcode-size` is set to 2 bytes (each opcode is 14 bits on the PIC16F873A).
 The default behavior is to create a file of unlimited size.